colyseus/docs/docs/getting-started/server.md

 ## Creating a barebones Colyseus server

 Use the `npm init colyseus-app` command to generate a barabones Colyseus server.
-You may select between TypeScript (recommended) and JavaScript as your language of choice.
+You may select between TypeScript (recommended), JavaScript and Haxe as your language of choice for the server.

 ```
 npm init colyseus-app ./my-colyseus-app